rest-for-physics/framework/doc/tutorials/List of REST Processes.md

-\brief A list of the different event data processes implemented in REST together with a brief funcionality description.
+\brief A list of the different event data processes implemented in REST together with a brief functionality description.

 ## Data transformation processes